Japan’s Hayabusa2 Probe Just Landed On Ryugu And Captured A Sample From The Asteroid

 — The New York Times (@nytimes) February 22, 2019

-As Spaceflight Now have reported, Tsuda also stated, “Mankind’s hand has reached a new star today.”
+As Spaceflight Now reported, Tsuda also stated, “Mankind’s hand has reached a new star today.”

 The Hayabusa2 mission marks the second occasion that Japan has managed to retrieve samples from the surface of an asteroid.
 Japan’s first spacecraft to achieve this was its Hayabusa probe, which was sent to the asteroid Itokawa.
-However, on this particular occasion the probe only extracted very tiny specimens from the asteroid after suffering from a large number of difficulties with the project.
+However, on this particular occasion, the probe only extracted very tiny specimens from the asteroid after suffering from a large number of difficulties with the project.

-These included a fuel leak, reaction wheel failures and a problem with the system that was intended to be used to fire projectiles into the asteroid.
+These included a fuel leak, reaction wheel failures, and a problem with the system that was intended to be used to fire projectiles into the asteroid.
 Due to these issues, Hayabusa took what it could get and flew its microscopic sample back to Earth in 2010.

 While Tsuda isn’t entirely certain how large of a sample has been collected from Ryugu, which was taken from the name of a dragon’s palace in a fairy tale about the adventures of Urashima Tarō, he believes that the Hayabusa2 probe almost certainly obtained a “decent amount of sample” from the asteroid.